Literature / Heidi

 - Heidi: Her father Tobias died in a work accident, which was the last straw for Grandfather and prompted him to live in the mountain.
 Later, his wife Adelheid dies of illness, and Adelheid's sister Dete acts as a Parental Substitute until she dumps Heidi on the old man.

-- Peter: His father is never mentioned, so he lives with his mother and his blinded grandmother.
+- Peter: His father is never mentioned, so he lives with his mother and his blind grandmother.

 - Klara: Her mother died and her dad is always out in business so she's taken care of by Rottenmeier and Sebastian, and sometimes by her grandmother.